 One last tip!
 Don’t let one missed day stop you.
 Remember, progress matters for than perfection.
 One reason the ABIDE & FOCUS habit tracking boxes are on our weekly spreads (instead of a month-at-a-glace page) is we want you to have a visually clean slate each week.
 That way you feel like you get a fresh start, even if the prior week did not go as you planned.

 If you regularly reach the end of the day without reviewing your memory verses, schedule a specific time to meditate on it.
 It could be an actual time of day, such as 10:00 a.m.
 It could also be during a time block.
 For example, if you reserve a time each week to go through your mail and paper piles, put your Bible in that pile.
 That way, your scripture memorization is a part of that time of day.

 And of course, everything works better if it’s written in a visible place.
 So include it on a to-do list, in your planner, or on a post-it reminder.

 Any time I’m creating a new habit, I always find it takes time and practice to make it automatic.

 So, I often use all these strategies in the beginning to get jump started.
 Once the scripture memorization habit is more ingrained, I can often take it off my calendar and simply track it as a daily habit.

 Connecting with God’s work is one of the most important habits you can have.
 But like any habit, it just takes a good strategy to make it a natural daily rhythm.

-If you want to learn more about building a new spiritual habit, get a copy of our 7 page spiritual habit building workbook below.
+If you want to learn more about growing your spiritual habit, get a copy of our Spiritual Habits Starter Guide below.